 Healthcare Providers

-Weight bias and weight stigma exist in healthcare settings, causing harm to patients who have a higher body weight.
-Patients with higher weight face bias and stigma from physicians, nurses, psychologists, dietitians, medical students, and even professionals who specialize in obesity.
-Some healthcare professionals perceive patients with higher weight to be lazy, lacking in willpower, unmotivated to improve health, and noncompliant with treatment.
+Weight bias is present in healthcare, which is harmful to patients and creates barriers to effective patient care.
+Some healthcare professionals express weight-biased attitudes and stereotypes that people with higher weight are lazy, lacking in willpower, unmotivated to improve their health, and noncompliant with treatment.
+Many patients with higher weight report being stigmatized by healthcare professionals, including physicians, nurses, psychologists, dietitians, and other medical providers.
 When patients feel judged or stigmatized about their weight, this can lead to lower trust of their healthcare providers, poorer quality of care, and avoidance of healthcare.

 The Supportive Obesity Care website, which was created in collaboration with Eli Lilly and Company, aims to raise awareness of how weight stigma manifests in the healthcare setting, educate clinicians about the damaging effects of weight stigma on patients, and offer practical strategies that are applicable in everyday clinical practice to improve supportive patient care.
 We invite you to use and share the educational videos, podcasts, and handouts throughout this website.